makeruniverse/docs/docs/projects/projects.md

-Feel free to talk to us about your project ideas and how we can support you.
+Hey Makers.

-You have access to all of our tools, as well as our experts that can guide you making your ideas real.
-Above that we video document projects and develop tutorials for future students to re-build interesting ideas, such as:
+Talk to us about your project ideas!
+Not only do we support you on your journey, but we are also turning your project into video tutorials so that future students can re-build your ideas:

 [256 Pixels Project by Luca](./projects/256-pixels-project.md)